 - Real estate brokers and salespersons must self-report misdemeanor criminal convictions, felony charges and license discipline by another agency within 30 days.
 (Bus. & Prof. Code, § 10186.2) This requirement started in 2012.

-If you hear from a BRE investigator or auditor, or you receive an Accusation by mail, contact us as soon as possible to speak with a California administrative law attorney who has expertise in Bureau of Real Estate cases.
+If you hear from a DRE investigator or auditor, or you receive an Accusation by mail, contact us as soon as possible.